wordpress-mobile/WordPress-Android/README.md

 be able to login with foo@email.com.
 Using another account like bar@email.com will cause the `Client cannot use "password" grant_type` error.

-**Note**: Due to a known [issue](https://github.com/wordpress-mobile/WordPress-Android/issues/8754), login with a wordpress account with 2FA enabled is not currently fully supported on _development builds_.
-If you _must_ login with an account with 2FA enabled on development builds, please follow instructions listed in the workaround [here](DEV-BUILD-2FA-LOGIN-ISSUE.md).
+For security reasons, some account-related actions aren't supported for development builds when using a WordPress.com account with 2-factor authentication enabled.
+There is also currently an issue where a restart of the app is required to complete login in this case: [issue](https://github.com/wordpress-mobile/WordPress-Android/issues/8754)

 Read more about [OAuth2][6] and the [WordPress.com REST endpoint][7].